avidiyal/YOLO3D/3d-object-detection-openvino-blog.md

 )
 ```

-## Conclusion

-Make OpenVINO IR the canonical artifact for 3D perception deployments.
-Convert and validate your models with `ovc` or `convert_model()`, verify geometric outputs on a small calibration set, and ship the IR to devices.
-This ensures consistent, deployable perception that preserves spatial accuracy and simplifies fleet operations.

 ## OpenVINO-First Inference Wrapper

 Make OpenVINO the primary runtime in your stack.
 Provide a small wrapper that loads an IR and exposes a `predict()` API; fall back to a developer runtime only for local debugging.